 2. Georgia, the Empire State of the South

 In many respects, Georgia is the cheapest state to live in for retirees.
 The cost of living here is well below the national average — almost 10 percent lower if you’re a retiree.
-Part of that is due to extremely low housing costs according to a list of the best places to live, with median costs for a home running at almost 20 percent less than the national average.
-Plus, the state is as .
+One example of its affordability is seen in the extremely low housing costs according to a list of the best places to live, with median costs for a home running at almost 20 percent less than the national average.
+Plus, the state is as retirement friendly as anyone could hope when it comes to tax benefits.
 Did you know that Georgia does not tax Social Security retirement benefits, or that the state provides a deduction of $65,000 per person on all types of retirement income for anyone age 65 or older?

 And of course, you have Atlanta, the cultural and economic mega-center of the entire Southeast Region.
 If you miss the buzz of the city, Atlanta’s streets are filled with youthful energy that’s typical of a city that’s on the go, constantly enriched by an exciting blend of traditional, global, and modern cultural trends.

 3. Florida, Always Full of Surprises and Sunshine